update

 ```

-This ensures that users arent confused if they attempt to destroy a container that no longer exists or was already removed.
+This ensures that users aren’t confused if they attempt to destroy a container that no longer exists or was already removed.
 The bot provides clear feedback in these situations, keeping users informed at every step.

 ### User Confirmation Process